microsoft/onnxruntime-inference-examples/python/AzureEP/README.md

 Since onnxruntime 1.16, AzureEP supports the running of a "hybrid" model combining two compoments:

-- An edge model thats run locally.
+- An edge model that runs locally.
-- A proxy model talks to a remote endpoint hosted remotely.
+- A proxy model talks to a remote endpoint hosted hosting a model as a service.

 The file implemented three ways to create such a "hybrid" model: